 The inputs into the determination of fair value may require significant management judgment or estimation.
-Even if observable market data is available, such information may be the result of consensus pricing information or broker quotes which include a disclaimer that the broker would not be held to such a price in an actual transaction.
+Even if observable market data are available, such information may be the result of consensus pricing information or broker quotes which include a disclaimer that the broker would not be held to such a price in an actual transaction.
 The non-binding nature of consensus pricing and/or quotes accompanied by disclaimer would result in classification as Level 3 information, assuming no additional corroborating evidence was available.
 Corroborating evidence that would result in classifying these non-binding broker/dealer bids as a Level 2 asset includes observable market-based transactions for the same or similar assets or other relevant observable market based inputs that may be used in pricing an asset.

 Our investments are generally structured as debt and equity investments in the form of senior secured loans, mezzanine debt and equity co-investments.
 The transaction price, excluding transaction costs, is typically the best estimate of fair value at inception.
+When evidence supports a subsequent change to the carrying value from the original transaction price, adjustments are made to reflect the expected exit values.
+Ongoing reviews by our Investment Adviser and independent valuation firms are based on an assessment of each underlying investment, incorporating valuations that consider the evaluation of financing and sale transactions with third parties, expected cash flows and market-based information including comparable transactions, performance multiples and yields, among other factors.
 Within our fair value hierarchy table, our investments are generally categorized as first lien, second lien, subordinated debt and preferred and common equity investments.
 The companies in which we invest are typically highly leveraged, and, in most cases, are not rated by national rating agencies.
 If such companies were rated, we believe that they would typically receive a rating below investment grade (between BB and CCC under the Standard & Poor's system) from the national rating agencies.

 A review of fair value hierarchy classifications is conducted on a quarterly basis.
 Changes in our ability to observe valuation inputs may result in a reclassification for certain financial assets or liabilities.
 Reclassifications impacting Level 3 of the fair value hierarchy are reported as transfers in or out of the Level 3 category as of the end of the quarter in which the reclassifications occur.
-During the six months ended March 31, 2013 our ability to observe valuation inputs resulted in one reclassification of assets between Level 3 to 2 with no other reclassification between Levels.
-During the six months ended March 31, 2012 our ability to observe valuation inputs resulted in no reclassification of assets between Levels.
+During the nine months ended June 30, 2013 our ability to observe valuation inputs resulted in a reclassification of an investment from Level 3 to 2 with no other reclassification between levels.
+During the nine months ended June 30, 2012 our ability to observe valuation inputs resulted in no reclassification of assets between levels.

-In addition to using the above inputs in cash equivalents, investments, 2025 Notes and our Credit Facility valuations, we employ the valuation policy approved by our board of directors that is consistent with ASC 820.
+In addition to using the above inputs in cash equivalents, investments, the 2025 Notes and our Credit Facility valuations, we employ the valuation policy approved by our board of directors that is consistent with ASC 820.
 Consistent with our valuation policy, we evaluate the source of inputs, including any markets in which our investments are trading, in determining fair value.
 See Note 2.

-In accordance with Accounting Standards Update No. 2011-04 "Fair Value Measurement: Amendment to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRS," and as outlined in the table below, our Level 3 investments using a market approach valuation technique are valued using the average of the bids from brokers or dealers.
+In accordance with Accounting Standards Update No. 2011-04 "Fair Value Measurement: Amendment to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRS," and as outlined in the table below, some of our Level 3 investments using a market approach valuation technique are valued using the average of the bids from brokers or dealers.
 The bids include a disclaimer, have no corroborating evidence and may be the result of consensus pricing.
 We do not adjust the bids.